Built for AWS Polly TTS

 AWS Polly is a "Text to Speech" web service.
 There are many out there - but this particular one integrates well with the technical needs of enabling Digital Humans to speak.

-A didimo can be requested from our API with AWS Polly compatibility.
+A didimo can be generated with AWS Polly compatibility.

 You send AWS Polly a web request with the text input via the user (for a chatbot for instance) and Polly will return an audio file of the speech with a text file which is used to animate the lips to the correct shapes for each viseme at the correct time.